DOI-USGS/ISIS3/.github/pull_request_template.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.
 - [ ] I have added myself to the [.zenodo.json](https://github.com/USGS-Astrogeology/ISIS3/blob/dev/.zenodo.json) document.
 - [ ] I have added any user impacting changes to the [CHANGELOG.md](https://github.com/USGS-Astrogeology/ISIS3/blob/dev/CHANGELOG.md) document.